With a big Thanksgiving celebration coming up, be sure to be aware of what your cat can eat (or cannot eat) off your Thanksgiving dinner.

 It's definitely not Thanksgiving Day without good ole pumpkin pie.
 And while plain pumpkin is ok for your feline friend (in fact, it's even great and is super beneficial for your cat), it's best to avoid pumpkin pie as the sweet dessert usually contains large amounts of sugar and butter which is a no-no for your feline friend.
 However, you can try mixing some pumpkin in your kitty's cat food - just make sure it's 100% pure pumpkin.

-If we keep these safety tips in mind, we can guarantee a happy thanksgiving cat this (and every) year!
+If we keep these safety tips in mind, we can guarantee a happy Thanksgiving cat this year!

 Have you shared Thanksgiving foods with your cat before?
-Please tell us in the comments!
+Tell us on the Wide Open Pets Facebook page!